BAIRLab/DICOManager/README.md

 To take DICOM files, imported to /data/imported_data (or another specified location) and sorts based by provided MRN list.

-User can then reconstruct volumes with the reconstruct.py functions.
+User can then reconstruct volumes with the reconstruct.py functions or deconstuct binary masks into RTSTRUCT files with deconstruction.py.

-Future support for inline, post-stored automatic reconstruction will be added.

 ## Prequisites
 ### Packages